 Table of Contents[Hide][Show]

-If you’re planning to travel with just a carry-on, you’ll need to be up to speed with your airline’s carry-on policy.
+If you plan to travel with just a carry-on, you’ll need to be up to speed with your airline’s carry-on policy.
 Each airline’s rules are different, so don’t just assume what works for one, will work for all airlines.
 This is especially true if you are flying a low-cost airline, like Allegiant.

 Allegiant allows one personal item onboard at no charge, but they charge for both carry-on and checked bags.
 The personal item must fit under the seat in front of you, and the carry-on bag must be stowed in the overhead bin or it will have to be checked.

-Carry-on bag fees vary based on when you purchase and are non-refundable.
-The following are the fees you will pay for your carry-on, each way, depending on your destination.
+The following are the fees you will pay for your carry-on and checked bag, each way, depending on your destination.